-- You can record up to 120fps in HD, with full sensor readout.
-But all HD recording is limited to 35 mbps, using an H264 codec, in 4:2:0 8-bit.
+- You can record up to 120fps in HD, with full readout of its CMOS sensor.
+But all HD recording is limited to 35 mbps, using an H264 codec in an MP4 wrapper, in 4:2:0 8-bit.
 That’s frustrating for anyone who shoots for broadcast clients that require 50mbps - no matter what you tell them about the current MP4 flavor being twice as better as old MPEG2 standards.

-- But the holy grail of the Canon C200 is internal RAW recording.
+- But the holy grail of this camera is internal RAW recording.
 It uses a new compressed RAW codec called Cinema RAW Light, which can record at 1gbps, up to 12-bit, and full DCI 4k, on one internal C-fast card, with Proxy recording on an SD card.

 - As a rough guideline, with a 128gb Cfast card, you can record 16 minutes of RAW Light at 4k/24fps.
 Depending on your computer, it can take several hours to transcode that 16 minutes of footage.
 And then it’ll take about 130gb of space on your hard drive.